top of page

 I writing about it in 2026?

-Partly because these notes are becoming something - a loose account of a life in publishing, assembled out of sequence, the way memory actually works.
-Bologna keeps appearing in it because Bologna was always a kind of reckoning: a place where you found out, once a year, whether what you'd made was anything.
+Bologna still interests me, even after I stopped going. it remains a barometer: of publishing confidence, political pressure, commercial appetite and the strange, persistent belief that a children’s book can travel where adults have failed.
+These notes are becoming something - a loose account of a life in books behind the books, assembled out of sequence, the way memory actually works, Bologna keeps appearing in it because Bologna was always a kind of reckoning: a place where you found out, once a year, whether what you'd made was anything that anyone would be interested in.

 Comments